leenathomas01/embodied-agent-governance/README.md

 - **Hidden damage** - Completing tasks while causing undetected underlying harm

 These are not intelligence failures.
 They are **control architecture failures**.

 ---

+## Why Physical Systems Are Different

+In software, errors are events.

+In physical systems, errors change state.

+- Retries accumulate wear.
+- Force converts to damage.
+- Irreversible actions cannot be rolled back.

+---